rustunit/rustunit.github.io/content/blog/2024/12-10-rust-web-drag-drop-image/index.md

 +++
-title = "Drag & Drop Images into Bevy on the web" date = 2024-12-10
+title = "Drag & Drop Images into Bevy 0.15 on the web" date = 2024-12-10
 [extra]
 tags=["rust","bevy","web"]
-hidden = false
+hidden = true
 custom_summary = "In this post we talk about how to integrate web native APIs via WASM with Bevy."
 +++